StarpTech/ghconfig/README.md

 - `ghconfig sync --root-dir=different-ghconfig-root`
 - `ghconfig sync --dry-run`

+## Merge semantic

+- **Adding:** Fields present in the local template that are missing from the remote template will be added to the remote template.

+- **Updating:** Fields present in the local template will be merged recursively until a primitive field is updated, or a field is added.
+Primitive fields present in the remote template are preserved when fields address the same entity and the fields in the local template are empty.

+- **Deleting:** Fields present in the remote template that have been removed from the local template will be deleted from the remote template unless fields address the same entity.

+In all scenarios we try to preserve fields which belongs to the same entity.
+This is the case for Jobs and Steps (with Name or ID field) You can start from scratch when you delete the remote file.
+The current merging strategy doesn't envisage updating remote files manually.

 ## Installation

 Ensure that your personal access token is exported with `GITHUB_TOKEN`.
 You can [download](https://github.com/starptech/ghconfig/releases) `ghconfig` from Github.

+## We want your feedback

+We'd love to hear your feedback about ghconfig.
+If you spot bugs or have features that you'd really like to see in ghconfig, please check out the [contributing page](./.github/CONTRIBUTING.md).

 ## Rate Limiting